Akinfolarin-d3v/SPTSoul/README.md

-#RythmRack
+#SPTSoul

-RythmRack is a sleek, customizable beat-selling website template for independent music producers.
+SPTSoul is a sleek, customizable beat-selling website template for independent music producers.
 This repo includes all the code, assets, and docs you need to build a professional site to showcase and sell your beats.

 Features
 Custom Design: Responsive HTML, CSS, and JS—easy to modify.